Event Planning Checklist

 Include these details in your reservation request.

-• All events must comply with Rensselaer and NY State crowd management standards.
+• All events must comply with RPI and New York State Fire Code requirements for crowd management.

 Back to top